qinnzou/Zero-Shot-Hashing/README.md

 We run on the Intel Core Xeon E5-2630@2.3GHz, 64GB RAM and two GeForce GTX 1080Ti GPUs.

 ## Preparation
-### Data Preparation
+### Data Preparation (training/test image indice)
 Download the three public datasets and put them in the dataset/NUS-WIDE, VOC2012, COCO sub-folders, respectively.
 When you use some other datasets, you have to modify the values of the parameters unseen_img_dir and seen_img_dir.

 In the folder `./data/', we have given the lists for partitioning the datasets for NUS-WIDE, VOC2012 and COCO.
+The indice of the training/test images can be found in the three subfolders.

 For word2vec, the glove model is used.
 You can generate new word vectors by changing the path of the label file. ( codes for word2vec can be found in the `word2vec' folder)